 This item will only be visible in searches to you, your friends, and admins.

 A simple patch to make your XBox 360 Controller work properly with Final Fantasy VII

-A FFVII super-fan has retranslated the entire game from Japanese into English, and added controller icons to boot (only PSX ones at the moment, but you can easily make the switch to 360 buttons in your head from there).
+A FFVII super-fan has retranslated the ENTIRE game from Japanese into English, and added controller icons to boot (only PSX ones at the moment, but you can easily make the switch to 360 buttons in your mind from there).

-Given that this new translation is actually far superior to the "official" one, I recommend that you just install his mod instead.
-(FFVII's story will actually make complete sense if you do.)
-Which then negates the need for my mod.
+Given that this new translation is actually far superior to the "official" one, and that it includes icons to fix the same issue that this mod does, I recommend that you just install this new mod instead.
+(FFVII's story will actually make complete sense if you do, too.
+A nice bonus!)

-It's up to you, but I think it's worth the effort to install the mod, REUNION (which includes the retranslation mod BEACAUSE).
+It's up to you, but I think it's worth the effort.

 Note: You MUST run FF7 with an XBox 360 Controller connected once BEFORE you run this mod.
 (But make sure to quit the launcher before installing the mod.)
 You have to do this because the first time the launcher detects a controller, it automatically overwrites any existing configurations.